Utqiagvik, Alaska: 20th century to the present

 A United States Post Office was opened in 1901.

 In 1935, famous humorist Will Rogers and pilot Wiley Post made an unplanned stop at Walakpa Bay, 15 mi south of Utqiagvik, en route to the city.
-As they took off again, their plane stalled and plunged into a river killing them both.
-Two memorials have been erected at the location which is now called the Rogers-Post Site.
-Another memorial is located in Utqiagvik, where the airport was renamed as the Wiley Post–Will Rogers Memorial Airport in their honor.
+As they took off again, their plane stalled and plunged into a river, killing them both.
+Two memorials have been erected at the location, now called the Rogers–Post Site.
+Another memorial is located in Utqiagvik, where the airport was renamed the Wiley Post–Will Rogers Memorial Airport in their honor.

-In 1940, the indigenous Iñupiat organized as the Native Village of Barrow Iñupiat Traditional Government (previously, Native Village of Barrow), which is a federally recognized Alaska Native Iñupiat "tribal entity", as listed by the US Bureau of Indian Affairs around 2003.
-They wrote a constitution and by-laws, under the provisions of the Indian Reorganization Act (IRA) of 1934.
+In 1940, the Indigenous Iñupiat organized as the Native Village of Barrow Iñupiat Traditional Government (previously, Native Village of Barrow), a federally recognized Alaska Native Iñupiat "tribal entity" as listed by the US Bureau of Indian Affairs around 2003.
+They wrote a constitution and by-laws under the provisions of the Indian Reorganization Act (IRA) of 1934.
 An IRA corporation was also created.

 Utqiagvik was incorporated as a first-class city under the name Barrow in 1958.
-Natural gas lines were brought to the town in 1965, eliminating traditional heating sources such as whale blubber.
+Natural gas lines were brought to the town in 1965, eliminating the need for traditional heating sources such as whale blubber.

 The Barrow Duck-In was a civil disobedience event that occurred in the spring of 1961.
+During the Duck-in, the Iñupiat protested a federal hunting ban on ducks, which threatened their livelihood and access to food security.

-The residents of the North Slope were the only Native people to vote on acceptance of the Alaska Native Claims Settlement Act; they rejected it.
-The act was passed in December 1971, and despite their opposition, became law.
-The Ukpeaġvik Iñupiat Corporation is the for-profit village corporation established under the act.
+The residents of the North Slope were the only Native people to vote on the acceptance of the Alaska Native Claims Settlement Act; they rejected it.
+The Act was passed in December 1971 and, despite their opposition, became law.
+The Ukpeaġvik Iñupiat Corporation is a for-profit village corporation established under the Act.